 There was much work done in understanding an herbal approach to assist with the SARS outbreak, and this has been applied and updated for COVID 19.

-These herbal formulas are effective for prevention, lessening intensity of infection and shortening infection time.
+These herbal formulas are effective for prevention, lessening intensity of infection and shortening infection time, as well as providing treatment for the vasculature and the blood.
 They were mandated in Chinese State hospitals during this current outbreak, and these formulas were made available through the World Health Organization (WHO).
 For more information see my Apothecary page.
+I have adapted them with my own research into molecular docking interference on SARS-CoV 2.

 I wish you all Godspeed.
 Please contact me if you or your loved ones need help with immunity, nutrition, or anti-viral herbal medicine.
 I am here to help.